arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 Sensors and actuators, are typically referred to as **inputs and outputs**.
 When we write a program, it is common to construct conditionals that checks the state of a sensor, and decides whether it should actuate something.

 A basic example of this is a **button** and an **LED**.
-We can write a conditional that checks if a button is pressed, we should turn on the LED, and to turn it off if the button is not pressed.
+We can write a conditional that checks if a button is pressed, turn on the LED, and turn it off if the button is not pressed.
 In an Arduino program, it looks like this:

 ```arduino
 int buttonState = digitalRead(buttonPin); //read and store the button state (0 or 1)